Stanley Menzo: Managerial career

-In the summer of 2004, after former Ajax teammate Marco van Basten became head coach of the national team, Menzo was named its goalkeeping coach, remained there for two years.
+In the summer of 2004, after former Ajax teammate Marco van Basten became head coach of the national team, Menzo was named its goalkeeping coach, remaining there for two years.

 When coach Peter Bosz left in June 2002, Menzo became AGOVV's manager, remaining in the position for only one season: AGOVV became a professional club in the second division, but he did not have the qualifications to exercise in that category, subsequently moving to Amsterdam-based amateur club AFC.

 In February 2005, Menzo received the necessary diploma to coach professional clubs.
 That summer, he returned as head manager of AGOVV.
 A year later, he joined Volendam, lasting two seasons (incomplete) and signing with Cambuur, which he led to the second position in the second level in 2009–10, even though the team ultimately failed in the playoffs.

 In October 2010, Menzo resigned from his position at Cambuur in order to join Vitesse as assistant to new head coach Albert Ferrer.
 In May 2013, he became the head coach of Lierse, where he stayed until his sacking at the end of August 2014.
 On 28 October 2016, Menzo was appointed head coach of South African Premier Soccer League team, Ajax Cape Town.
 He left just before Christmas 2017.

 On 14 January 2019, Menzo was appointed as the manager of the reserve team of Beijing Sinobo Guoan in China.
+In March 2021, he was named technical manager and interim head coach of the Aruba national team.

+In January 2022, he became the head coach of the Suriname national team.
+However, he announced that he would step down in August that year.
 On 29 August 2022, Menzo was appointed as the manager for Beijing Guoan's first team.
 His appointment was terminated less than a year later on 11 June 2023 after a mediocre start to the team's 2023 season saw the team settle in mid-table positions.

+In March 2024, he reassumed the role of head coach of the Suriname national team.
+During the 2026 FIFA World Cup qualification third round, Suriname topped their group for much of the campaign before a decisive away loss to Guatemala dropped them to second, but they still advanced to the inter-confederation play-offs.
+On 2 December 2025, he resigned from the role.